-SequentialTaskSet is a TaskSet but its tasks will be executed in the order that they are declared.
-Weights are ignored for tasks on a SequentialTaskSet class.
-Ofcourse you can also nest SequentialTaskSet within TaskSet and vice versa.
+Sequential TaskSet is a TaskSet but its tasks will be executed in the order that they are declared.
+Weights are ignored for tasks on a Sequential TaskSet class.
+It is possible to nest Sequential TaskSets within a TaskSet and vice versa.